wp-plugins/gplus-comments/readme.txt

 == Description ==
 Google Plus Comments  adds a tabbed Comment view with G+ Comment threads to your WordPress install while still ( optional ) keeping Native comments, plus can add in other comment systems as well.
 This plugin lets you use the Google+ Comment System thats implented on blogger.com (unofficially) on your Wordpress.org blog.
 Google+ makes commenting easier and more interactive, while connecting websites and commenters.

-You can see a live demo at [www.cloudhero.net/gplus-comments](http://www.cloudhero.net/gplus-comments).

 G+ Comments system for WordPress seamlessly adds to the wordpress commenting system tabs with Google's.